FirelyTeam/Vonk.Plugin.DocumentOperation/README.md

 Currently the following limitations exist in the implemenation:
 * The $document operation is not working correctly on a type level
-* The $document operation is not working correctly when called on a composition resource with a given versionId
+* The $document operation is not rejected when called on a composition resource with a given versionId
 * No digital signature is added on the created document
-* Additional resources are not included in the returned search bundle
+* Absolute resources are not included in a document

 ## Tests